Cancellations, Dropping Courses, and Withdrawals

 • 100 percent refund if a course is dropped during the first week of classes

-• 75 percent refund if a course is dropped on the 6th or 7th class days
+• 75 percent refund if a course is dropped on the 6th or 7th calendar days from start of term

-• 50 percent refund if a course is dropped on the 8th through 10th class days
+• 50 percent refund if a course is dropped on the 8th through 10th calendar days from start of term

-• 25 percent refund if a course is dropped on the 11th through 13th class days
+• 25 percent refund if a course is dropped on the 11th through 13th calendar days from start of term

-• No refund if a course is dropped beyond the 13th class day
+• No refund if a course is dropped on the 14th or later calendar days from start of term

 Dropping an LL.M.
 Course